namesys-eth/ccip-store/ENSIP-17a.md

         bytes[],
         bytes[]
     ] [
-        urls, // List of URLs handling writing to off-chain storages signers || [], // List of addresses signing the calldata approvals || [], // List of signatures approving the signers namespaces || [] // List of access signatures for native namespaces ],
+        urls, // List of URLs handling write operations to off-chain storages signers || [], // List of addresses signing the calldata approvals || [], // List of signatures approving the signers accessories || [] // List of access signatures for native namespaces ],
     bytes callData,
     bytes4 this.callback.selector,